WilsonCN14/WilsonCN14/README.md

 ### Hello!
 Welcome to my GitHub page! 👋

-- 🔭 I’m currently working on remaking my portfolio website.
+- 🔭 I’m currently working on creating a one-page responsive layout based on Bath and Body Work's homepage.
 - 🌱 I’m currently learning more about web development.
 I'm following the Become a Web Developer learning path in LinkedIn Learning.
 - 📫 How to reach me: WilsonCN14@gmail.com
 - ⚡ Fun fact: My current favorite hobby is painting with acrylics.
 I'm currently working on a spring painting of a river flowing next to a mountain.